Graz Museum

 The Graz Museum is the city's cultural-historical museum, whose collections and exhibitions deal with the history as well as the present and future of the city.

-Barrier-free accessibility
+Physical accessibility

-Inside the building: There is a disabled-accessible toilet on the ground floor, all floors of the museum are accessible by elevator, and lockers are available in the basement.
+In the building: There is a disabled-accessible toilet on the ground floor, all floors of the museum are accessible by elevator, and lockers are available in the basement.

-in Easy Language: The texts in the exhibition “Graz Poster 1920-1955” are exclusively in easy language (German, English)
+in easy language: The texts in the exhibition “Graz Poster 1920-1955” are exclusively in easy language (German, English)

 in Braille: Posters in the exhibition were recreated as tactile models.